electricg/primer-static/README.md

 </pre>

-2. Install all the Node modules listed on `package.json`
+2. Install all the Node modules listed into `package.json`
     <pre>npm install</pre>

-3. Install all the Ruby gems required to Jekyll (listed into `Gemfile`
+3. Install all the Ruby gems required to Jekyll (listed into `Gemfile`)

     <pre>bundle install</pre>
 &mdash; or &mdash;